anttikissa/xstream/README.md

   (otherwise it doesn't belong to the library)
 - Create a 'make' style build tool
 - Convert mktest into using streams
+- Classic autocomplete example

+- http://elm-lang.org/ has the time traveling thing
+- form with username & two password fields
+  - check that passwords match
+  - that username/email is not taken
+  - etc.
+  - maybe validate email too